waldnerf/decode/README.md

 ```
 .
-├── demo
+├── examples
 ├── images
-├── models
+├── FracTAL_ResUNet
     │   ├── heads
     │   └── semanticsegmentation
     │       └── x_unet
     ├── nn
     │   ├── activations
     │   ├── layers
     │   ├── loss
     │   ├── pooling
     │   └── units
-├── src
 └── postprocessing
 ```

-In  ```demo```, there are notebooks that 1) show how to initiate a Fractal ResUNet model, and perform forward and multitasking backward operations and 2) that illustrate how to perform instance segmantion using hierarchical watershed segmentations.
+In  ```examples```, there are notebooks that 1) show how to initiate a Fractal ResUNet model, and perform forward and multitasking backward operations and 2) that illustrate how to perform instance segmantion using hierarchical watershed segmentations.

 ### License